tlevine/201204-homepage-experiment/readme.md

-significant differences within businessyness conditions; it seems that the businessyness rather an the minimalness explains the high score for the minimal layout and that the minimal layout performed unremarkably differently from the original blobby homepage.
+significant differences within businessyness conditions; it seems that the businessyness rather an the minimalness explains the high score for the minimal layout and that the minimal layout performed unremarkably differently from the original blobby layout.